-SEK reported liquidity investments of SEK66.7 billion as of end June 2021, compared to SEK59.2 billion at year-end 2020.
-The lender reported an LCR of 637% as of end June 2021, up from 604% at year-end 2020.
+SEK reported liquidity investments of SEK68.0 billion as of end June 2022.
+The lender reported an LCR of 597% as of end June 2022, up from 463% at year-end 2021.
 SEK's LCR tend to show important fluctuations during the year because of variations in funding maturities.

-Whereas SEK does not have direct access to the Riksbank, SEK benefits from a SEK200 billion credit facility with the SNDO, which SEK can use to finance the state-supported export financing system, the Commercial Interest Rate Reference (CIRR) System.
+Whereas SEK does not have direct access to the Riksbank, SEK benefits from a SEK175 billion credit facility with the SNDO, which SEK can use to finance the state-supported export financing system, the Commercial Interest Rate Reference (CIRR) System.
 The CIRR system allows exporters' clients to obtaining financing at fixed interest rates and are governed by the OECD's Arrangement on Officially Supported Export Credits.
-The credit facility was increased to SEK200 billion from SEK125 billion during the first quarter of 2020.
-As of end-June 2021 SEK10 billion was utilised.
+The credit facility was increased to SEK200 billion from SEK125 billion during the first quarter of 2020, however, the credit facility was revised to SEK175 billion from January 2022 when economic growth stabilised.